ray-project/ray/doc/source/serve/deployment.rst

 Let's get started deploying our first Ray Serve application.
 The first thing you'll need to do is start a Ray cluster.
 You can do that using the Ray autoscaler, but in our case we'll create it on our local machine.
-To learn more about Ray Clusters see :ref:`ray-cluster-index`.
+To learn more about Ray Clusters see :ref:`cluster-index`.

 Starting the Cluster
 --------------------